Join for FREE

 Small numbers regularly winter in southern Spain and North-West Africa but the majority of European birds winter in sub-Saharan Africa leaving breeding areas August-October and returning March-May.
 Middle Eastern and Egyptian birds are largely resident.

-Six different subspecies occur, with typical birds of several of these separable in the field.
+Seven different subspecies occur, with typical birds of several of these separable in the field.

 In Western Palearctic, nominate race is found over most of range, replaced by transitiva in southern Turkey, Syria and Lebanon, Israel and western Jordan, with pinkish to orange underparts and savignii in Egypt with dark red-brown underparts, both slightly larger than nominate.